Cancel anytime

 Key Offerings

-- Copaxone: A multiple sclerosis drug that was a significant revenue driver for Teva, though its market share has declined due to generic competition.
-Competitors include Novartis (Gilenya), Biogen (Tecfidera), and Sanofi (Aubagio).
-Market share is greatly reduced from peak sales now that generics exist.
+- Copaxone: A treatment for multiple sclerosis.
+While it was once a major revenue driver, its market share has significantly declined due to generic competition.
+Competitors include Biogen and Novartis.

-- Austedo: A treatment for Huntington's disease chorea and tardive dyskinesia.
-Facing competition from Ingrezza by Neurocrine Biosciences.
-Revenue was reported at $1.2 billion in 2023.
+- Austedo: A treatment for Huntington's disease and tardive dyskinesia.
+Competitors include Ingrezza and Xenazine.

 Market Dynamics